When I start cooking Korean food, I have a hard time stopping. Mostly because when I bring home a bucket of kimchi, I want it on EVERYTHING.

 Add the oil to the pressure cooker to cook over medium heat (press the 'Saute' button to begin cooking at medium saute heat).
 When the oil is hot, add the chopped onion, garlic and jalapeno, and saute until the onions are soft/translucent.
 Stir in the gochujang and/or gochugaru, then add the meat and continue to cook, stirring occasionally, until lightly browned.

-Add the soy sauce, sesame oil, kimchi and broth (and kombu, if using).
+Add the mushrooms, soy sauce, sesame oil, kimchi and broth (and kombu, if using).
 Cut the soft tofu tube about two inches from one end, then slide the tofu into the soup and gently break it apart with a spoon.

 Cover the pressure cooker with the lid, ensuring that the valve is in sealed position.
 Cook under high pressure for 1 minute (with Instant Pot, press ‘Cancel’ to stop saute mode before closing the lid, then choose ‘Manual’ mode, and adjust time to 1 minute).